Disentangled Representation Learning via Flow Matching

 \subsection{Comparison with the State-of-the-art Methods}

-Here, we quantitatively compare our method against existing disentangled representation learning methods. \paragraph{Results: Cars3D, Shapes3D, and MPI3D-toy.} Table~\ref{tab:quant_comparison} evaluates disentanglement on three synthetic datasets using FactorVAE score and DCI disentanglement metrics.
-We observe a clear hierarchy: our method substantially outperforms \emph{VAE-} and \emph{GAN-based} methods, and yields consistent (though smaller) gains over recent \emph{diffusion-based} methods. \emph{Compared to VAE- and GAN-based baselines}, our method yields substantial gains across all datasets, with the most pronounced improvements on the FactorVAE score and DCI disentanglement.
-For example, on MPI3D-toy dataset our method achieves $\textbf{0.907}$ FactorVAE score and $\textbf{0.649}$ DCI disentanglement, outperforming the strongest VAE-based method (DAVA: $\textbf{0.410}$ FactorVAE and $\textbf{0.300}$ DCI) and the strongest GAN-based method (ClosedForm: $\textbf{0.523}$ FactorVAE and $\textbf{0.318}$ DCI).
-A plausible explanation is that standard VAEs must trade off reconstruction fidelity against factorized latents under a restrictive likelihood model and KL regularization, often resulting in either entangled representations or reduced information content.
-GAN-based latent discovery methods that lack explicit encoder–generator alignment can yield unstable directions that do not reliably correspond to individual generative factors.
-By learning a flow-matching vector field that induces a coherent generative trajectory over time, our method achieves consistently higher FactorVAE and DCI values. \emph{Compared to diffusion-based baselines}, the gains are smaller but consistent.
-We attribute this to the fact that diffusion models already provide a strong generative backbone, so remaining gains depend on how effectively a method enforces semantic coordinate structure in the latent space.
-Our method strengthens this alignment by explicitly promoting factor-aligned latent structure, leading to higher DCI without sacrificing the FactorVAE score.
+\paragraph{Results: Cars3D, Shapes3D, and MPI3D-toy.} Table~\ref{tab:quant_comparison} reports disentanglement on three synthetic datasets using FactorVAE score and DCI.
+Our method consistently outperforms \emph{VAE-} and \emph{GAN-based} baselines, and achieves smaller but consistent gains over recent \emph{diffusion-based} methods. \emph{Compared to VAE and GAN baselines}, the improvements are substantial.
+On MPI3D-toy, we achieve $\mathbf{0.907}$ FactorVAE and $\mathbf{0.649}$ DCI, outperforming the strongest VAE method (DAVA: $0.410/0.300$) and GAN method (ClosedForm: $0.523/0.318$).
+We attribute this to the limitations of prior methods: VAEs trade off reconstruction and factorization, while GAN-based methods often lack stable alignment between latent directions and semantic factors.
+In contrast, our flow-matching formulation induces coherent latent dynamics, leading to more consistent disentanglement. \emph{Compared to diffusion baselines}, gains are smaller but consistent.
+Since diffusion models already provide strong generative backbones, further improvements depend on enforcing semantic structure.
+Our method enhances this via explicit factor-aligned representations, improving DCI without degrading the FactorVAE score.

 \paragraph{Results: CelebA.} Table~\ref{lab:lab2} reports disentanglement-related behavior (TAD$\uparrow$) and sample quality (FID$\downarrow$) on the CelebA dataset.
 Our method achieves the best performance on both metrics, consistently indicating superior attribute-level controllability with reduced leakage, while simultaneously producing visually higher-fidelity samples.
 Collectively, these results demonstrate that the benefits of our method extend beyond synthetic datasets and generalize effectively to realistic and complex image distributions.